About Camille Santacroce

 -

-Alongside her studies, Camille is very active on the Swiss music scene and plays with numerous bands as a singer, guitarist, and improviser.
-She has recently collaborated and played with pianist Florian Favre, guitarist Rob Luft, and trumpet player Matthieu Michel.
+Alongside her studies, Camille is very active on the Swiss music scene, performing in various projects as a singer, guitarist, and improviser.
+She has notably collaborated and played with pianist Florian Favre, guitarist Rob Luft, and trumpeter Matthieu Michel.

 -

 Improvisation plays a key role in her artistic practice, whether on stage, during performances, or throughout the compositional process.
-Attending one of her live performances is an immersive and captivating experience.
+In her performances, she embraces contrast and explores different colors of her voice, sometimes delicate and fragile, sometimes loud, direct, and intense

 -